viam-labs/roboflow-vision/README.md

 This model leverages the [Roboflow python](https://github.com/roboflow/roboflow-python) library to allow for object detection and classification from [Roboflow](https://app.roboflow.com/) models.

 Roboflow models can be used either remotely (via Roboflow APIs) or locally (automatically downloaded from [Roboflow](https://app.roboflow.com/)).
-If models are run locally, this model only supports CPU-based inference (not GPU based inference).

 ## Prerequisites